DarrenChen0923/SPIF/README.md

 --load_model <model_name>
 ```

-The <model_name> should be specified as the name of the one of the model in `trained_models` folder.
+The <model_name> should be specified as the name of one of the models in the `trained_models` folder.

 ## Checkopoints

-We provide the checkopoints for the trained models, feel free to test them!
+We provide the checkpoints for the trained models, feel free to test them!

 | Grid Size | Model |
 | :---         |     :---:      |